AllskyTeam/allsky/README.md

 	* Ability to specify format of time displayed on image and temperature displayed in Celcius, Fahrenheit, or both.
 	* Ability to set bitrate on timelapse video.
 * version **0.8.1**: Rearranged directory structure.
+	* Created a Wiki with additional documentation and troubleshooting tips.
 	* Renamed several variables in `config.sh` and `ftp-settings.sh`.
 	* CAMERA type of "auto" is no longer supported - you must specify "ZWO" or "RPiHQ".
-	* Startrails and keograms are now created using all CPUs on the Pi, drastically speeding up creating time.
+	* Startrails and keograms are now created using all CPUs on the Pi, drastically speeding up creation time.
+	* Installing the WebUI now preserves any website files (keograms, startrails, etc.) you have.
+This allows for non-destructive updates of the WebUI.
+	* New script called `upload.sh` centralizes all the upload code from other scripts, and can be used to debug uploading issues.
+See the Wiki for more information.
 	* Many bug fixes.

 ## Donation